 Electric grills offer the least authentic grill flavor but can generally be used almost anywhere.
 Electric grills can heat up quickly and don't require any fuel other than an electrical outlet nearby.
-However you really do lose a lot in the way of flavor.
+However, you really do lose a lot in the way of flavor.
 Also, many electric grills do not generate a very high heat that is required for searing foods on a grill.
 If you are restricted by local laws or limited to a small balcony then you might only have an electric grill option.
-Otherwise, I really recommend against them.

 There are other grills out there like pellet grills.
 A pellet grill burns hardwood pellets that are made from wood scraps.
 They offer a true hardwood flavor that is superior to charcoal grills.
 However, pellets can be hard to locate in some areas and they can be expensive.
 Pellet grills are also not cheap, costing about as much as a good quality gas grill.
 Pellet grills are also good smokers so you do get that additional versatility.